ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

 > [!TIP]
 > A fingerprint should contain information about a method likely to remain the same across updates.
-> A method's name is not included in the fingerprint because it will likely change with each update in an obfuscated app.
+> A method's name is not included in the fingerprint because it will likely change with each update in an obfuscated
+> app.
-> In contrast, the return type, access flags, parameters, patterns of opcodes, and strings are likely to remain the same.
+> In contrast, the return type, access flags, parameters, patterns of opcodes, and strings are likely to remain the
+> same.

 ## 🔨 How to use fingerprints

-A fingerprint is matched to a method, once the `match` property of the fingerprint is accessed in a patch's `execute` scope:
+After declaring a fingerprint, it can be used in a patch to find the method it matches to:

 ```kt
 val fingerprint = fingerprint {